Daejeon: Modern day

 In the 1980s, the Korean administration began moving various national government operations from Seoul to Daejeon, eventually opening the Daejeon Government Complex in 1997.
 Today, the national government offices in Daejeon include Korea Customs Service, Small and Medium Business Administration, Public Procurement Service, National Statistical Office, Military Manpower Administration, Korea Forest Service, Cultural Heritage Administration, Korean Intellectual Property Office, Korail, Korea Water Resources Corporation, Korea Minting and Security Printing Corporation and Patent Court of Korea.

 The population of Daejeon increased dramatically as a result of the government center.
-However, with the construction of Sejong Special Self-Governing City in 2013 for the division of capital functions and balanced local development, many of the public institutions that had previously headed to Daejeon were moved to Sejong, and many public institutions in Seoul were also moved to Sejong.
+With the construction of Sejong Special Self-Governing City in 2013 for the division of capital functions and balanced local development, many of the public institutions that had previously headed to Daejeon were moved to Sejong, and many public institutions in Seoul were also moved to Sejong.
 With the launch of Sejong City, large-scale development began, resulting in infrastructure construction and large-scale apartment complexes.
 Sejong is located immediately north of Daejeon, and Daejeon citizens began to outflow to Sejong.
 As of July 2020, there was net outflow of more than 100,000 people from Daejeon to Sejong.